-Machu Picchu Altitude Sickness, also known as acute mountain illness, is a negative health effect of high altitude.
+Machu Pichu altitude sickness, also known as acute mountain illness, is a negative health effect of high altitude.
 It is caused by acute exposure to low amounts of oxygen at high altitude.
-Machu Picchu Altitude Sickness presents as a collection of nonspecific symptoms, acquired at high altitude low air pressure, resembling a case of flu, carbon monoxide poisoning, or a hangover.
+Altitude Sickness in Machu Picchu presents as a collection of nonspecific symptoms, acquired at high altitude low air pressure, resembling a case of flu, carbon monoxide poisoning, or a hangover.

 While minor symptoms such as breathlessness may occur at altitudes of 1,400 meters – 4,700 ft, typically only occurs above 2,430 meters – 8,100 ft.
-It is hard to determine who is going to be affected by this sickness.
+It is hard to determine who is going to be affected by this altitude sickness of Machu Picchu in Peru.
 Diagnosis is supported in those who have a moderate to severe reduction in activities.
-Can progress to high altitude pulmonary edema or high altitude cerebral edema both of which are potentially dangerous, and can only be cured by immediate descent to lower altitude or with normal oxygen administration.
+Can progress to high altitude pulmonary edema (HAPE) or high altitude cerebral edema (HACE) both of which are potentially dangerous, and can only be cured by immediate descent to lower altitude or with normal oxygen administration.
 Chronic mountain sickness is a different condition that only occurs after long term exposure to high altitude.
 In this case only happens in Cusco or higher than Cusco city.

 You can never predict altitude sickness; you may not even get it.
 Age, physical fitness and gender have no bearing on whether you will be affected or not.
 However, people with acute heart or lungs problems are prone to be short of breath at higher altitudes.
 Those with sleep apnea may also endure to health issues at high altitudes.
 If you have a CPAP machine, we highly recommend you to carry it.
 But first, be sure to check that it is built to operate at higher altitudes as machines have their limitations too.